AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-AMD-GPUs.md

 Windows+AMD support has **not** officially been made for webui, \
 but you can install lshqqytiger's fork of webui that uses **Direct-ml**.

--Training currently doesn't work, yet a variety of features/extensions do, such as LoRAs and controlnet.
+Training currently doesn't work, yet a variety of features/extensions do, such as LoRAs and controlnet.
 Report issues at https://github.com/lshqqytiger/stable-diffusion-webui-directml/issues

 1. Install [Python 3.10.6](https://www.python.org/ftp/python/3.10.6/python-3.10.6-amd64.exe) (ticking **Add to PATH**), and [git](https://github.com/git-for-windows/git/releases/download/v2.39.2.windows.1/Git-2.39.2-64-bit.exe)
 2. paste this line in cmd/terminal: `git clone https://github.com/lshqqytiger/stable-diffusion-webui-directml && cd stable-diffusion-webui-directml && git submodule init && git submodule update` \